![]() |

 Is Aira Force Waterfall an easy walk?

-The walk to the waterfall is quite short and easy - but there is steps and you have to be quite mobile to get to the waterfall.
+The walk to the waterfall is quite short and easy – along well marked paths, but there is steps which can be steep in part and you have to be quite mobile to get to the waterfall.

 Can you drive to Aira Force Waterfall?

 Yes, and most people do.
-There is a car park about 20 mins walk from Aira Force Waterfall
+There is a National Trust car park, with toilets and its about 20 mins walk to Aira Force Waterfall.
+Note the car park does get busy in summer months so try and get there early

 Aira Force Waterfall Walk Map: